shield-h2020/trust-monitor/README.md

 ## Log messages

 Each developed docker container contains a file that takes care of capturing all log message from the application, this file is accessible from the container within the path ``/logs/``.

-It is possible to export the volume containing the logs going to specify in the `docker-compose.yml` file for the desired container the volumes fiels specifying where to seve the information.
+Example below:

 ```bash
 tm_store_connector: